 How Warren Zevon’s R.E.M.
 Jam Session Became ‘Hindu Love Gods’

-In 1990, Warren Zevon was a grizzled veteran of the L.A. singer-songwriter scene with a career rap sheet long enough to fit a couple of comebacks and a stint in rehab, while the guys in R.E.M. were comparative upstarts, still breaking out of college radio and into the mainstream.
+Warren Zevon was a grizzled veteran of the L.A. singer-songwriter scene in 1990, with a career rap sheet long enough to fit a couple of comebacks and a stint in rehab.
+Meanwhile, the guys in R.E.M. were comparative upstarts, still breaking out of college radio and into the mainstream.

 Although most Zevon fans would be unaware of his R.E.M. association until the band members appeared on his 1987 album Sentimental Hygiene, their relationships dated back to the early '80s, when Zevon went through a period of personal and professional turmoil after the disappointing commercial showing of his 1982 LP The Envoy.
 Without a record deal and battling addiction, Zevon fell out of the limelight for several years, during which the bulk of his musical activity came on the concert stage — including some shows as part of a loosely organized R.E.M. side project dubbed the Hindu Love Gods.